2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Political Science program.
 Please choose 5 courses per semester:

-Semester 2 - 15 credit hours Course Course Title Winter 2024 POSC 1000U Introduction to Political Science Winter 2024 POSC 1200U Introduction to Democracy in Theory & Practice Fall or Winter
+Semester 2 - 15 credit hours Course Course Title Winter POSC 1000U Introduction to Political Science Winter POSC 1200U Introduction to Democracy in Theory & Practice Winter (choose a course from list below) Winter (choose a course from list below) Winter (choose a course from list below) Fall or Winter

 - COMM 1100U – Introduction to Communication and Digital Media Studies (Fall)